 On March 24 with the publication of “Little Boy,” his life story told in flashes and arias.

 The Very Hungry Caterpillar turns 50

-How Eric Carle’s colorful story about metamorphosis became a classic.
+How Eric Carle’s colourful story about metamorphosis became a classic.

 Wellcome Book Prize